wp-plugins/identity-verification-australia/identity_verification_au/readme.txt

 = Features =

-Identity Verification of a user from Australia can be done easily by providing your Client Id and Client Secret.
+Identity Verification for an Australian Citizen can be done easily by providing your Identityverification(IVS) API credentials.

 == Installation ==